zak-45/WLEDVideoSync/README.md

 ``On preview window, you will see effects in real time`` ``All of these values can be saved into Preset to be reloaded``

+### Configuration
+The main App configuration file is: ``WLEDVideoSync/config/WLEDVideoSync.ini`` See ``WLEDVideoSync/config/WLEDVideoSync.readme`` for in-deep information.

+The logging configuration file is : ``WLEDVideoSync/config/logging.ini``.
+Logs can be found under ``log/`` folder.

+Default behaviour:
+  - Win OS: app will start on "native" windows mode with a 'selection' window and uvicorn server on different process.
+    - Closing App will put it on 'systray', terminate it need to be done from : ``Exit - server:xxx``

+  - Mac/Linux: app will start on 'default' browser, no systray options.
+    - "native" mode has not been deeply tested on these platforms, so may provide some trouble.

+### WebSocket
+endpoint : ``/ws`` e.g: 127.0.0.1:8000/ws

+``/ws/docs`` : some online documentation

+Websocket has been implemented mainly to cast only image & small delay.
+The image need to be stored into BUFFER.
+Communication data use Json format for in / out.

+action/type/param are required keys. e.g: ``{"action":{"type":"cast_image", "param":{"image_number":0,"device_number":-1, "class_name":"Media"}}}``